ademariag/kapitan-katacoda/generators-101/step3-generate-deployment.md

       replicas: 2
 </pre>

-You will get used to run always these commands:
+The typical Kapitan workflow is to make your changes and to run the following three commands:

 **compile** `./kapitan compile -t scenario`{{execute}}
-> check again `compiled/scenario/manifests/nginx-bundle.yml`{{open}}.
+> Open the generated file `compiled/scenario/manifests/nginx-bundle.yml`{{open}}.
+>
-> As you can see, the deployment file is already very similar to the example we are following, with some extras.
+> As you can see, the deployment file is already very similar to the example we are following.
 > One thing missing is the container port definition.
 Next we see how we can add it in the next step.
+> But first, let's deploy it as it is.

 **deploy** `./compiled/scenario/scripts/apply.sh`{{execute}}

-See the pods running using `./compiled/scenario/scripts/kubectl.sh get pods`{{execute}}
+**check** `./compiled/scenario/scripts/kubectl.sh get pods`{{execute}}

 # Check git
 Before you continue, check with `git` how easy is to track what Kapitan does to your files